 - ready to commence either 3rd or 4th year in one of the following areas – electronic engineering, computer science, systems engineering or applied physics.

-- an Australian citizen or a holder of a permanent resident visa and a resident of South Australia
+- an Australian citizen and a resident of South Australia

 - intending to spend a significant part of their career in South Australia, or be likely to provide a benefit to the State